JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 - [QuickPOMDPs.jl](https://github.com/JuliaPOMDP/QuickPOMDPs.jl) provides structures for concisely defining simple POMDPs without object-oriented programming.
 - [POMDPExamples.jl](https://github.com/JuliaPOMDP/POMDPExamples.jl) provides tutorials for defining problems.
 - [The Tabular(PO)MDP model](https://github.com/JuliaPOMDP/POMDPExamples.jl/blob/master/notebooks/Defining-a-tabular-POMDP.ipynb) from [POMDPModels.jl](https://github.com/JuliaPOMDP/POMDPModels.jl) allows users to define POMDPs with matrices for the transitions, observations and rewards.
 - The [`gen`](@ref) function is the easiest way to wrap a pre-existing simulator from another project or written in another programming language so that it can be used with POMDPs.jl solvers and simulators.
-See also [RLInterface.jl](https://github.com/JuliaPOMDP/RLInterface.jl) for an even higher level interface for simulators where the state is not accessible.

 ## Overview